icodeologist/Disaster-Watcher/README.md

 # System Design

-### User posted report and how it communicates with the notification gRPC service.
-- User posts the report
-- The report gets pushed to redis-list ("Report Lists")
-- There is a infinite loop running which simply pops from the redis-list("Report Lists") and gets the report.
+## Flow: User Report → Notifications via gRPC
+1.User submits a report through the API.
+2.Report is pushed to Redis (Report Lists).
+3.Background worker (infinite loop) continuously pops reports from Redis.
+4.For each report:
-- This report instance is used to get the users affected from helper functions (/Services/helper.go)
+-Find the affected users using helper functions (/services/helper.go).
-- Then we health check the grpc service and send the notification using this function SendBatchNotificationsToAffectedUsers(grpc Client, user notification requests, report)
+-Perform a gRPC health check on the Notification microservice.
+-Call SendBatchNotificationsToAffectedUsers(grpcClient, requests, report).
+6.Notification Service processes the requests and delivers alerts to users.

 ![alt text](./design-pics/Disaster-redis-microservice-desing.png)